Feyerabend/ABC80/emu/README.md

 It lacks most features, graphics, sound etc. but it shows how simple programs (text based) can work.
-Starting from a simple Z80 emulator, the program copies what is in the screen memory and recognizes some keys as input.
+Starting from a simple Z80 emulator, the program copies what is in the screen memory to display, and recognizes some keys as input, but not much beyond.
 Built upon "tinyz80"[^tiny] in C it illustrates some simple programming concepts such as a sample: